 The police swarmed in a few minutes later.
 They immediately recognized Dusty and knew what was what.
 Jenna was disarmed and taken into custody.
-An ambulance was called for Dusty.
+They called an ambulance for Dusty.
 She called her lawyer from the police department.
-Since she was in her own apartment, had a restraining order and a broken-down door her lawyer was able to bully the night cops into not booking her but releasing her to him.
-They would probably be fired by Mr. Randall.
+Since she was in her own apartment, had a restraining order and a broken-down door her lawyer could bully the night cops into not booking her but releasing her to him.
+Mr. Randall would probably fire them.

 As he drove her to a friend’s house he said, “Too bad you didn’t kill the bastard.
 Save us all a lot of trouble.”